Skip to Content

 The racquet-sports draw to this Balearic gem is no longer for rabid junior prospects only—now it’s the grown ups with a taste for design hotels, regional hospitality and a seamless itinerary of sport and wellness who are recalibrating the island’s racquet-sport vibe.

 All it took was thirty minutes in the air—we’d just hit cruising altitude when we began our descent—to transition from the vibrant streetscapes of Barcelona to the languid cadence of the Balearics.
-My first trip to Mallorca, taken 2002 while studying at Universitat Pompeu Fabra, was all dorm accommodations and chupitos and late-night dancefloors, so I wanted an excuse to see it again since it has become an international tennis destination, thanks to its most famous native son.
+My first trip to Mallorca, taken in 2002 while studying at Universitat Pompeu Fabra, was all dorm accommodations and chupitos and late-night dance floors, so I wanted an excuse to see it again since it has become an international tennis destination, thanks to its most famous native son.

-At the Mandarin Oriental Punta Negra, five low-slung stone buildings sit amid a pine forest and perched over two Mediterranean coves of unspoiled bays for lazy swimming and with a culinary scene led by Nobu Matsuhisa and Dani Garcia.
+At the Mandarin Oriental Punta Negra, five low-slung stone buildings sit amid a pine forest and perched over two Mediterranean unspoiled bays for lazy swimming and with a culinary scene led by Nobu Matsuhisa and Dani Garcia.
 Along with a forthcoming taqueria nodding to the owners’ Mexican roots and an immersive spa and wellness facility with programming from weight training to breathwork, the property can be experienced as a kind of adult summer camp, the kind that courts Michelin stars and offers turndown service.

 The Sporting Club Portals has six glorious red clay courts and four padel canchas next to the beach.